 You will be notified when there is a revision to any policy during an academic year.
-Please address any questions you may have about the medical education program policies to the Assistant Deans for Phase 1 or Phase 2 or the Senior Associate Dean for Medical Education.
+Please address any questions you may have about the medical education program policies to the Assistant Deans for Phase 1 or Phase 2.

-All absence requests are to be made using the Absence Request System in the CMSRU portal system. http://cmsruapps.rowan.edu; Login using your username and password, then from menu go to: Attendance - Create Absence Request.
+All anticipated absence requests for mandatory sessions and assessment sessions are to be made using the Absence Request System in the CMSRU portal system. http://cmsruapps.rowan.edu; Login using your username and password, then from menu go to: Attendance - Create Absence Request.